-BUS 490 - Strategic Management
+BUS 490 Strategic Management

 The study of how top management directs business firms with an emphasis on analysis and long range planning, this course draws on what students have learned in prior courses in accounting, economics management, marketing, finance, business law, and ethics.
 Prerequisite: Senior classification and successful completion of all business core requirements.
 This class is normally taken in the last semester before graduation.
-Spring.
+Fall and Spring.

-BUS 498 - Entrepreneurship Internship
+BUS 498 Business Internship

-This course involves productive, contributing application of entrepreneurial concepts in an actual, off-campus setting.
-A portfolio of activities and learning is required; on-site participation must not be less than 100 clock hours.
-Prerequisites include junior standing, BUS 203, a 2.5 GPA, and advisor approval of intern assignment.
-Spring.
+This course involves productive, contributing application of studies in one or more off-campus settings.
+A portfolio of activities and learning experiences endorsed by the mentor in the setting is required and will be provided by the student.
+Prerequisites: Junior standing, a minimum grade point average of 2.5, and mentor approval of intern assignment.
+Offered on demand.

-BUS 499 - Selected Topics and Readings in Business
+BUS 499 Selected Topics and Readings in Business